— When two eras meet.

 Pierre Xhonneux clarinet

 Duration approximately 1 hour and 15 minutes.
-The programme is without intermission.
+The program is without intermission.

 -